PyDrocsid/documentation/docs/pubsub.md

 ## `revoke_verification`
-Use this PubSub channel to revoke verification of a member.
+Use this PubSub channel to revoke a member's verification.

 ```python
 async def revoke_verification(member: Member) -> []